 Book lovers rejoice!
 A self-proclaimed “accommodation bookshop,” Book and Bed Tokyo is essentially a library that guests can snooze in.
 This affordable hostel has room for 30 guests and a selection of 1,700 books in both Japanese and English.
 Those looking for Japanese literature will find English translations of works ...

-*Architectural wonderland* This historical building is an example of metabolism a movement in Japanese architecture that drew inspiration from how living organisms arrange themselves.
+This historical building is an example of metabolism a movement in Japanese architecture that drew inspiration from how living organisms arrange themselves.
 Metabolists viewed society as an organism and the Nakagin Tower is one of the few remaining examples of their work.
-Each capsule is like a cell, ...
+Each capsule is like a cell, a self-contained ...

 Opened in 1890 by Japan's aristocracy, by 1922 a nearly completed second generation Imperial Hotel building reopened with a design by the legendary American architect Frank Lloyd Wright.
 It contained a revolutionary floating cantilever design which allowed it to withstand the Samson-shaking earthquake of 1923 on the very day of ...